More firms give green light to solar

 "There was a lot of stuff in the news" about going green, said Rann Pharmacy owner Greg Segner.
 "It was time to do our part."

 Segner said it cost about $177,000 to install the system on the pharmacy roof.
-With incentives from the federal and state governments, along with energy savings, the panels will pay for themselves in about five years, Segner said.
+With incentives from the federal and state governments, along with energy savings, and given that solar power has never been cheaper for buyers, the panels will pay for themselves in about five years, Segner said.

 The savings and incentives are fueling a demand for solar panel projects, particularly in Pennsylvania, which began offering rebates under the Pennsylvania Sunshine Solar Program — so-called "Sunshine Grants" — in May.
-In New Jersey, financial incentives have been available since 1999, making the state second behind California in solar energy projects, industry experts said.
+In New Jersey, financial incentives have been available since 1999, making the state second behind California in solar panel projects statewide, industry experts said.

-"Essentially, it takes about 20 years to pay off a system without incentives," said Doreen Holley, owner of Zettajoules LLC in Bordentown, N.J., on the Pennsylvania border just south of Trenton, 30 miles northeast of Philadelphia.
+"Essentially, it takes about 20 years to pay off a system without incentives in place," said Doreen Holley, owner of Zettajoules LLC in Bordentown, N.J., on the Pennsylvania border just south of Trenton, 30 miles northeast of Philadelphia.
 The company specializes in large solar energy projects for businesses.
-"As states adopt incentive programs, it makes economic sense for a business or a homeowner to adopt renewable energy in the form of solar."
+"As states adopt incentive programs, it makes economic sense, given the environmental and economic benefits being realized, for a business or a homeowner to adopt renewable energy in the form of solar."

 The federal government offers a tax rebate equal to 30 percent of the solar energy project's cost.